Band of Others: Making of a street brawl

 Two years ago, dozens of Proud Boys from around the country joined with members of Patriot Prayer, a local group, for a "freedom march" that devolved into a brawl with counter-protesters, led by Rose City Antifa, an anti-fascist group.

 Over the past year, Sergio Olmos, a reporter for Underscore, has been following Patriot Prayer, meeting with its organizers, supporters and detractors, in an effort to better understand a dynamic that has rocked Portland for the last few years.
-Over the coming months, the Portland Tribune and Vancouver Columbian will be carrying his stories, which also can be found at www.underscore.news.
+Over the coming months, the Portland Tribune and The Columbian, Vancouver's daily newspaper, will be carrying his stories.

 August 4, 2018